devforth/adminforth/adminforth/documentation/docs/tutorial/03-Customization/13-standardPagesTuning.md

     }
 ```

-You can also specify on which page you want to create or delete groups.
-If you assign null, the groups will disappear from this page.
+You can also specify on which page you want to create groups.

 ```typescript title="./resources/apartments.ts"
 export default {